Jake Reeves

-Jake Kenny Reeves (born 30 May 1993) is an English professional footballer who plays as a midfielder for club AFC Wimbledon.
+Jake Kenny Reeves (born 30 May 1993) is an English professional footballer who plays as a midfielder for club Barnet on loan from club AFC Wimbledon.

 Reeves began his career in the youth system at Tottenham Hotspur, before beginning his senior career with Brentford in 2011.
 He joined Swindon Town in August 2014, leaving at the end of the year, returning to AFC Wimbledon in January 2015.

 Career

 Brentford

+Born in Lewisham, Reeves moved from Tottenham Hotspur to Brentford in 2009 and was given a two-year scholarship.
+He captained the youth team during the 2010–11 season and was given his first team debut by Nicky Forster in the last game of the season, when he replaced Myles Weston after 82 minutes of a 4–4 draw with Huddersfield Town.
+At the end of the season he signed a two-year professional contract to be part of the Development Squad.